 COOK AND BUXTON REMAIN AT SPEEDWORKS

-Cook’s return to the Speedworks fold is a move that sent a clear message to the rest of the paddock.
+Cook’s return to Speedworks is a move that has sent a clear message to the rest of the paddock.
 Cook is no stranger to the top step of the podium, having established himself as a perennial title threat.
-His history with the team is already decorated with silverware; Cook raced for the team in 2024 and won races, as well as securing a dominant win in 2025.
+His history with the team is already decorated with silverware; Cook raced for the team in 2024 and won races, as well as securing a dominant win at Brands Hatch for the final race of 2025.
+The chance for Cook to exercise his engineering expertise is according to the press release a driving factor.

-Speaking on his return, Cook noted that the momentum from last year is the perfect springboard for a championship charge: “It’s great to be back with Speedworks Corolla Racing,” Cook said.
+Cook noted that the momentum from last year is the perfect springboard for a championship charge: “It’s great to be back with Speedworks Corolla Racing,” Cook said.
 “Winning the final race of 2025 together was a brilliant way to end the year, and it showed what we’re capable of.
 The aim now is to fight at the front consistently and challenge for wins from the outset.”

 TCMag/Palmer